pdm-project/pdm/docs/usage/dependency.md

 pdm add -dG test pytest
 ```

-This will result in a pyproject.toml as following:
+This will result in a `pyproject.toml` as following:

 ```toml
 [dependency-groups]
 test = ["pytest"]
 ```

 You can have several groups of development only dependencies.
-Unlike `optional-dependencies`, they won't appear in the package distribution metadata such as `PKG-INFO` or `METADATA`.
+Unlike `optional-dependencies`, they won't appear in the package distribution metadata such as `PKG-INFO` or `METADATA`,
-The package index won't be aware of these dependencies.
-The schema is similar to that of `optional-dependencies`, except that it is in `tool.pdm` table.
+which means the package index won't be aware of these dependencies.
+The schema is similar to that of `optional-dependencies`.

 ```toml
 [dependency-groups]